 10. Enjoy the Great Outdoors

 Hiking, biking, and scenic driving are all popular activities in the Napa Valley.
-For a list of local hiking and biking trails, biking rental and tour companies, and trail maps, stop by the Napa Tourist Information Center and look up information at the Napa Hiking, Visit Napa Valley, and Napa Life websites.
+For a list of local hiking and biking trails, biking rental and tour companies, and trail maps, stop by the Napa Tourist Information Center and look up information at the Napa Hiking, Visit Napa Valley, and Napa Life websites, including this guide to 10 bike routes in Napa Valley.
 You can also kayak or take a river cruise down the Napa River, such as those provided by Napa Valley Adventure Tours.
+To see a different part of the Valley, consider fly fishing in nearby Putah Creek to get off the tourist path – Napa Valley Fly Guides provides half day and full day trips that include fishing gear, lessons, and directions to the best fishing spots by a local expert.
 For something a bit less active, try taking a scenic drive along the Silverado Trail, picnicking in one of the numerous parks, or taking a walk through the Petrified Forest in Calistoga.
 Just exercise caution when biking and even driving on the back roads as there have been a number of accidents on the Silverado Trail for example and it’s always good to be cautious.

 There are a lot of activities that can be enjoyed in Napa Valley without wine if you seek them out.
 Even if you are going primarily to visit the many tasting rooms and wineries, I encourage you to spend a little time enjoying the great food, nature, shopping, and history of this region.
 Have question or additional tips about enjoying Napa Valley without wine?
 Feel free to share!